-Earlier this week, Anitra Burrows, a spectator at Bill Cosby’s sexual assault trial, was found guilty of contempt of court for posting recordings to YouTube of the closing arguments.
-A Pennsylvania trial court judge sentenced her to 50 hours of community service for her actions.
+Earlier this week, a spectator at Bill Cosby’s sexual assault trial was found guilty of contempt of court for posting recordings to YouTube of the closing arguments.
+A Pennsylvania trial court judge sentenced the spectator to 50 hours of community service for her actions.
 She admitted she violated a court order, but apparently she had been willing to take the risk.
 According to ABC News, she “viewed Cosby’s celebrated sexual assault trial as the ‘one time’ she might produce a viral online video.”
 Pennsylvania courts have some pretty strict rules about recording trials.
 For this high-profile case in particular, though, the court had also entered a specific decorum order barring any recording or any communication from any device within the courtroom.

 Of course, all this happened in the context of Pennsylvania court rules.
 So let’s look at whether a smartphone-wielding spectator in a North Carolina trial (civil or criminal) could be subject to a contempt order for similar behavior.
 I believe the answer is yes, under the right circumstances.

 In North Carolina, criminal contempt of court is a quasi-criminal offense governed by Chapter 5A.
 General Statute 5A-11 lists 12 exclusive categories of contemptuous behavior.
 In general, they involve willful acts that hinder the court’s ability to conduct orderly proceedings or administer justice.
 Some actions that typically come to mind are a party cursing at the judge during proceedings (see juicy examples from other states here and here), or a participant who refuses to sit down and be quiet.
 That behavior indeed qualifies, and it is covered by the first two categories in the list.
 But the statute also states that criminal contempt includes “[w]illful disobedience of…a court’s lawful order, directive, or instruction[.]”
 G.S.
 5A-11(a)(3).
-That’s the type of violation that subjected Ms. Burrows to punishment in Pennsylvania.
+That’s the type of violation that subjected the trial spectator to punishment in Pennsylvania.
 The trial court had entered a specific order to protect Mr. Cosby (as well as the witnesses, lawyers, and jury) from the negative effects of excessive coverage.
-Ms. Burrows knew about the order and posted her recording to YouTube anyway.
+The spectator knew about the order and posted her recording to YouTube anyway.